 Once a change has been approved, you will be emailed or posted a notification of change which must be accepted in order for the change to be finalised.
 Approvals are based on meeting the required prerequisites for a course, your workload (number of points enrolled in) and degree requirements.

 If a change is not approved, your application will be declined.
-The College Office may also contact you, in order to offer advice about your options.
+The Student Advisors may also contact you, in order to offer advice about your options.

 How will my loan, allowance and fees be affected?